-Best Overall, Manual: Zyliss Lock N’ Lift Manual Can Opener
+Best Overall, Manual: Zyliss Lock N’ Lift Can Opener

 Anyone who has used a manual can opener before knows how tired the hand can get.
-Like a long day of writing, hand cramps are common with handheld can openers.
-The Zyliss Lock N’ Lift Manual Can Opener is a relief for anyone prone to hand fatigue.
-With its locking mechanism that securely locks the cutting wheel in place, this model ensures a consistent cut and reduces strain on the hand.
-It also features a smooth-touch design for comfort.
+Enter the Zyliss Lock N’ Lift Manual Can Opener: With its locking mechanism that securely locks the cutting wheel in place, this model ensures a consistent cut and features a smooth-touch design for comfort.

-Best Overall, Electric: Hamilton Beach Smooth Touch Electric Automatic Can Opener with Easy Push Down Lever
+Best Overall, Electric: Hamilton Beach Smooth Touch Can Opener

 Though electric can openers require more cabinet or countertop space, it is worth it for those who seek the ultimate smooth can-opening experience.
-An electric can opener eliminates the need to manually twist open canned goods, making them ideal for people with arthritis or hand pain.
+An electric can opener eliminates the need to manually twist open canned goods.
 With its easy-touch lever, the Hamilton Beach Smooth Touch Electric Can Opener is the model to go for if you’re looking for a way to easily open cans with just one hand.

 With its soft-grip knob and non-slip handles, the OXO Good Grips Smooth Edge Can Opener is the model to consider for a comfortable hold.
 Though it is a manual can opener, the easy-turn design makes opening canned goods a breeze.
-This model is made with a patented oversized side-wind mechanism that cuts easily and smoothly, so you don’t experience any struggle or strain when twisting.
+This model is made with a patented oversized side-wind mechanism that cuts easily and smoothly.

 Safety features include built-in pliers that attach to the lid, allowing for touch-free lid removal.
 This can opener also leaves no sharp edges on the can or lid for added safety.
-The placement of the sharp stainless steel cutting wheel ensures that the can opener does not come in contact with the contents of the can, reducing the risk of cross-contamination for people with allergies.
+The placement of the sharp stainless steel cutting wheel ensures that the can opener does not come in contact with the contents of the can, reducing the risk of cross-contamination.